 Why Is There No Khmer On Rosetta Stone?

 Khmer should definitely be at the top of any language learning platform’s ‘must-have’ list if we were purely by historical impact.
 If you’ve ever been to Angkor Wat and seen how stunning it is, you know that it was a truly remarkable culture.
 However, that’s not how things work in the modern world.
 Cambodia’s recent history has been almost inconceivably dark.

 The economy was destroyed in the 1970s by the Khmer Rouge genocide.
 As unsettling as it is to contemplate, the bigger language-learning apps are more concerned with how many potential users they can attract rather than the uniqueness of a language.
 It costs approximately the same amount to develop a language learning course, so your choice could be between Chinese, Japanese, and Korean as a planner.
 Executives who care about their bottom line will pick the first 2.

 What Is Khmer?

+Before we talk about why there is no Khmer on Rosetta Stone, let’s learn more about what Khmer is.
 Khmer is the national language of Cambodia and belongs to the Austroasiatic branch of the language tree.
 Its biggest influences are Sanskrit and Pali, which emerged from Buddhist teachings.
-It has approximately a 16million speakers.
+It has approximately 16 million speakers.